China criticizes possible US plan to force TikTok sale

 TikTok is one focus of conflicts between China and other governments over technology and security that are disrupting processor chip, smartphone and other industries.

-The CEO of TikTok, Shou Zi Chew, is due to make a high-profile appearance Thursday before a U.S. Congressional committee to make the case for why the hugely popular video-sharing app shouldn’t be banned.
+Shu’s comments on Thursday came hours before the CEO of TikTok, Shou Zi Chew, is due to make a high-profile appearance Thursday before a U.S. Congressional committee to make the case for why the hugely popular video-sharing app shouldn’t be banned.
+American lawmakers have called for a ban on TikTok over national security concerns, alleging that the app could be used to spy on U.S. users.
+Chew is expected to tell the U.S. House Committee on Energy and Commerce that TikTok prioritizes the safety of its young users and deny allegations that the app is a national security risk, according to his prepared remarks released ahead of the hearing.

 The United States, Britain and New Zealand’s parliament have banned use of TikTok on government-issued phones.
 India has banned TikTok and dozens of other Chinese apps, including the WeChat message service, on security and privacy grounds.